Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2025-05-04-multiplayer-addendum-infraction-procedure-guide.markdown

 **Policy Additions**

 **3.1A.
 Penalty** In Multiplayer Tournaments, **no Game Loss** is awarded for Tardiness.
-Instead, players who arrive late and would normally receive a Game Loss **skip their first turn**.
+Players who would normally receive a Game Loss for Tardiness, instead **skip their first turn**.
 For more information on skipping turns, refer to Comprehensive Rules 500.10.

-There is still the path for upgrade to Match Loss after 10 minutes, and the path for downgrade to Warning before 1 minute.
+There is still the path for upgrade to **Match Loss after 10 minutes**, and the path for downgrade to **Warning before 1 minute**.

 ## 3.2.
 Tournament Error — Outside Assistance